Chicago Blackhawks: 2013–2016: Sixth Stanley Cup and continued contention

 The Blackhawks' roster experienced another dramatic reconstruction before the 2015–16 season.
 The team was unable to come to terms with pending free agent Brandon Saad, who had played a pivotal role in the 2013 and 2015 Stanley Cup championships.
-The Blackhawks traded Saad's negotiation rights (along with prospects Alex Broadhurst and Michael Paliotta) to the Columbus Blue Jackets in exchange for Artem Anisimov, Marko Dano, Corey Tropp, Jeremy Morin and fourth-round draft pick Anatoly Golyshev in the 2016 NHL entry draft.
+The Blackhawks traded Saad's negotiation rights (along with prospects Alex Broadhurst and Michael Paliotta) to the Columbus Blue Jackets in exchange for Artem Anisimov, Marko Daňo, Corey Tropp, Jeremy Morin and fourth-round draft pick Anatoly Golyshev in the 2016 NHL entry draft.
 The Blackhawks were unable to re-sign unrestricted free agents veterans Brad Richards, Antoine Vermette and Johnny Oduya due to salary cap constraints.
 The team then traded longtime veteran and fan-favorite Patrick Sharp (along with Stephen Johns) to the Dallas Stars in exchange for Trevor Daley and forward Ryan Garbutt in order to stay under the salary cap.
 Amidst the roster turnover, the Blackhawks signed free agent Artemi Panarin from the Kontinental Hockey League (KHL) to an entry-level contract.
 The Blackhawks' offense was led by Patrick Kane, who scored an NHL-best 106 points (46 goals, 60 assists) in all 82 games in 2015–16 capturing the Art Ross Trophy as his 46 goals saw him finish as the runner-up for the Maurice "Rocket" Richard Trophy only behind Washington Capitals forward and captain Alexander Ovechkin who scored 50 goals as the league leader.
 Kane also won the season's Hart Memorial Trophy as league MVP, the Ted Lindsay Award as the most outstanding player voted by the Players association.
 Panarin, who skated on Kane's line, won the Calder Memorial Trophy, awarded to the NHL's best first-year player.
 Midway through the season, the Blackhawks attempted to supplement their roster by making several trades.
-The Blackhawks dealt Jeremy Morin to the Toronto Maple Leafs in exchange for Richard Panik.
+The Blackhawks dealt Jeremy Morin to the Toronto Maple Leafs in exchange for Richard Pánik.
 The team then reacquired Andrew Ladd from the Winnipeg Jets in exchange for their first round selection in the 2016 NHL entry draft and Marko Dano.
-The team then traded Phillip Danault and their 2018 second-round pick to the Montreal Canadiens in exchange for forwards Dale Weise and Tomas Fleischmann.
+The team then traded Phillip Danault and their 2018 second-round pick to the Montreal Canadiens in exchange for forwards Dale Weise and Tomáš Fleischmann.
 The team finished with a 46–26–9 record, good for 103 points and third place in their division.
 The defending Stanley Cup champion Blackhawks were defeated by the St. Louis Blues in a seven-game series in the first round of the 2016 playoffs.
 The loss marked the Blackhawks' earliest playoff exit since 2012.